floatinghotpot/casino-server/docs/client.md

 ### Other RPC ###

-More methods can be defined in each game.
+More RPC methods can be defined in each game.